Fabxx/ASG/README.md

 # Key Features

-- Multiple emulator extension parse
+- Multiple extension parse

 - Auto sort roms into folders (Linux only for now)

-- Automatic prefix creation and setup (Linux Only, for wine)
+- Automatic prefix creation and setup (Linux Only, for wine users)

 - Automatic application of arguments, overrides and such.